{{org_field_logo}}

 7. Immediate Action in Emergencies

-When faced with an emergency, staff must:
+When faced with an emergency, staff must take the following steps as appropriate to the situation:

 8. Medical Emergencies